cpbotha/cpbotha.github.io/content/posts/2003-03-07-emacs-python-folding-fixed.md

   - Uncategorized

 ---
 By making use of the outline minor mode of Emacs, one can do Python code folding.
-However, it seems [MOST of the available .emacs examples][1] illustrating this are broken, as you&#8217;ll find if you try to use them on any Python code longer than three lines.
+However, it seems [MOST of the available .emacs examples][1] illustrating this are broken, as you’ll find if you try to use them on any Python code longer than three lines.

 [Here][2] is a _correct_ example, thanks to me and goof.